theRanken/theRanken/README.md

 - 🌱 I’m currently learning Mobile Development

-- ❓ Ask me about anything related to the Python stack and related technologies
+- ❓ Ask me about anything related to the Python/PHP stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces